Commitment to safety and outstanding patient care.

 Over the last few years, we have made significant investments to ensure patients are taken out of the middle.

 LifeNet South Carolina is a Helicopter Emergency Medical Service (HEMS) air ambulance that serves the states of South Carolina and portions of North Carolina and Georgia.
-LifeNet South Carolina operates from three South Carolina bases in Camden, Greenville, and Orangeburg.
+LifeNet South Carolina operates from four South Carolina bases in Camden, Greenville, Laurens, and Orangeburg.
+More information on LifeNet South Carolina.

 At Air Methods, we’re ready to save lives at every moment of every day, with over 300 bases of operations, serving 49 states.